Health insurance deductible: which deductible makes sense?

 The maximum deductible is 2,500 francs for adults and 600 francs for children.

-If you do not receive any health services, you will not incur any costs.
+If you do not receive any healthcare, you will not incur any costs.
+From 2026, some vaccinations will also be exempt from the deductible.

 This article was first published on 12.07.2022